Massive growth. Immunity from financial downturns. And an ecommerce market share outpacing online retail as a whole.

 Mapping data across the pet industry is notoriously difficult.
 The umbrella of pet care as a whole shows signs of growth, yet finding data relative to product niche poses conflicting information.

-To separate the forest from the trees, we’re bringing the data together in a way that’s actionable — diving into industry data and trends within three segments, each with its own unique value propositions …
+To separate the forest from the trees, we’re bringing the data together in a way that’s actionable — diving into ecommerce trends and statistics within three segments, each with its own unique value propositions …

 At $91.1 billion worldwide, pet food represents the single largest niche within the larger space: